Human exposure to glyphosate-based herbicides and methods to reduce exposure

 ARC Linkage Project

 The herbicide glyphosate (“Round-Up”) is the most commonly used herbicide in Australia and worldwide, being widely used to control weeds in agriculture, forestry, park maintenance, and by home gardeners.
 Glyphosate has increasingly become a focus of public and political awareness due to potential adverse health effects, coupled with its high frequency of use.
-Nevertheless, data on human exposure is lacking internationally.
-We need local information to be able to advise users on how to use glyphosate safely in both occupational and home settings.
+Nevertheless, data on human exposure is lacking both internationally and in Australia.
+Exposure rates in the general population and occupational populations are important to advise users on how to use glyphosate-based herbicides safely.

-This project will be the first study in Australia (and only the second internationally) to systematically examine occupational exposure to glyphosate.
-Biomonitoring data (human urine, dermal swabs, and hair samples) will be assessed alongside glyphosate spraying methods and the use of personal protective equipment (PPE).
+This project will be the first study in Australia to systematically examine occupational exposure to glyphosate.
+Biomonitoring data (human urine and dermal swabs) will be assessed alongside glyphosate spraying methods and the use of personal protective equipment (PPE).
 This targeted approach will allow for a better understanding of glyphosate exposure, enabling more comprehensive human and environmental risk assessments to be undertaken.

 We will study a group of workers spraying glyphosate to determine: